-The Bimini Islands are one of the best spots to visit in the Bahamas and are located just 50 miles off the coast of Miami.
+The Bimini Islands are one of the best islands in the Bahamas and are located just 50 miles off the coast of Miami.
 Jump onboard a high-speed ferry from the Port H of Miami, and you’ll be in tropical paradise within two hours.
 You might even be super lucky and travel in a convoy with a pod of dolphins!

 As the closest Bahamian island to the USA, you can expect Bimini to be pretty tourist-focused and busy.
 The ferry will drop you off in the heart of Alice Town, which is a small and easily walkable island village worth checking out.

 Some tourists visit to enjoy the sheer beauty of the tropical beaches, while others are itching to tick more countries off their bucket list.
 If you’re up for an adventure, sign up for a diving class, jump into the deep for some shark diving, or take a sip of water from the famous Fountain of Youth.